JeffersonLab/hpstr/scripts/hpsmc_evio_to_offline_baselines/README.txt

 4. Run 'source run_job.sh'
     a.
 Provide flags defined at top: {run_number, jobdirectory, scratch run_directory, first_id = first number of evio file}
+    b. --thresh specifies the full path to the apv channel thresholds file used at the time of this run
-    b. output of these jobs will be a collection of baseline_fit root files Layers 1 - 7
+    c. output of these jobs will be a collection of baseline_fit root files Layers 1 - 7
-    c.
+    d.
 Need to hadd and run analysis script on those files

 5. 'hadd hps_<run>_offline_baselines.root hps_<run>_offline_baselines_L<n>.root'